Erwan0fil/CraftStudioMinecraftTutorial/files/introduction-to-models-and-animations.md

 Actually it saves all the time.
 Because of the multilayer aspect, all modifications are saved automatically and broadcasted to all players that have the asset opened.
 That's great, right ?

-Yes, but you may have noticed that you can't undo what you did, the `Ctrl+Z` shortcut has no effect.
+Yes, but you may have noticed that you can't undo what you did, the `Ctrl+Z` shortcut has no effect !

-Hopefully, there is system of **revision**.
-A revision is a save of the asset.
+Hopefully, assets have a system of **revision** (a save of the asset).
 What's interesting is that you can replace the current version of your asset by restoring an old revision.
 This is the only way to undo something.

 Create a revision by clicking the `Save` button (above the main window) (or `Ctrl+S`).
 Update the revision's name if you want.
-You can click on the revision dropdown list (just next to the save button) to browse all revisions of this asset and click n one revision to visualize it.
+You can click on the revision dropdown list (just next to the save button) to browse all revisions of this asset and click on one revision to visualize it.
-To restore your asset to this revision, click on the `Restore` button.
+Click on the `Restore` button to restore your asset to this revision.

 A good practice is to create a revision after each important task you complete so that you don't loose to much if you have to undo something.

+<a name="paint"></a>
-## Paint : the texture
+## Paint : don't go over the edges

 <a href="http://craftstud.io" title="Go to CraftStudio's website">
     <img class="float-left" src="https://dl.dropboxusercontent.com/u/51314747/CraftStudio/MinecraftTutorial/img/intro-models-animations/texture-panel.png" alt="CraftStudio logo" height="400px">